 1. Combine all the pastry ingredients, in a food processor.
 Blitz to combine until you get a mealy, breadcrumb-like texture.
 Add the milk, starting with 2 tbsp, and pulse to combine.
-When you pinch some of the mixture together it should stick, forming a ball.
+When you pinch some of the mixture together it should stick and form a ball.
 If not, add the remaining 1 tbsp of milk and pulse that in.

 2. Tip the contents of the food processor out onto a clean work surface and bring it all together with your hands into a ball.
 Flatten into a disk and place into a resealable bag, in the fridge, to chill for at least 1 hour.

 Combine the golden syrup, butter, milk and salt in a small pot.
 Heat on a low heat until the butter has melted.
 Keep cooking until the mixture starts to gently bubble then remove from the heat.
 Stir in the lemon juice, cornflour and dried breadcrumbs.
 Set aside.

 1. You’ll need a shallow 8 or 9-inch flan tin (tart tin) or, if you want a rectangular tart like I have here, use a 7 x 9.5-inch roasting dish.

 2. Dust your work surface with some flour, remove the chilled pastry from the resealable bag and place onto the flour.
 Dust with some extra flour on top.
 Gently roll the pastry out into either a circle or rectangle, depending on the tin you’re using, which is around 1-inch wider all the way around than your chosen tin.

 3. Lift the pastry up and drape over the tin, lifting the edges and gently lowering them onto the tin.
 Press firmly into the corners and edges then trim away any excess pastry.
 Prick the base all over with a fork.
 Place the lined tin into the freezer (or fridge if you don’t have enough space) for 10 minutes as you preheat the oven to 160C fan (325F) or180C non-fan (350F).